fredericklussier/ObservablePy/readme.rst

 Concepts
 --------
-* Observable: Observable implementation to a class
+* Observable: Observable implementation to a class.
-* Observable Element: The property of an observable class that have the @observable_property decorator is an observable property.
+* Observable Element: Is an element that diffuse changes to observer.
+It can be a property using @observable_property decorator or added using a function.
 * State: All observable elements in the class.
 * Observer: An Observer is a function that will be called, when the specified observable element change.
 * Diffusing: is the action to call all observers of a changed observable element

-Bassically, Observable will diffuse changes to subscribe observer when the property setter or deleter is executed
+Bassically, Observable will diffuse changes to subscribed observer when the property setter or deleter is executed.

 Usage
 -----